junaidhamzae/codereap/README.md

   • This project uses dynamic imports — some orphan files may be loaded at runtime via expressions that could not be statically resolved.
 ```

+This is especially useful in AI-heavy workflows because it turns a vague cleanup question into a grounded one:

+**Can I delete this file, and why?**

 ### Trace options

 ```bash